Keynote Speaker: Christina DeCoursey

 This conference brings together academics, researchers, educators, artists and others from a wide variety of fields, for a collaborative, multidisciplinary and humanistic exploration of these fundamental aspects of the human experience.
 All abstracts are peer-reviewed.
 Themes and issues for the conference include, but are not limited to:

-Stream A: Health and illness in literature and the media
+Stream A: Health, illness and recovery in literature and the media

 Issues of health, fitness, illness and recovery are found throughout literature, film, television and other media.
 They shape plots and characters, print and online news stories, online debates and television programs and fanfiction.
 They reflect and drive social issues, mediate our self-understanding, raise ethical questions, and represent significant life experiences, problems and solutions.
 They are forces shaping our lifestyles and habits, social practices, debates and policy discussions.
 We welcome papers on topics including, but not limited to: the representation of health, fitness, illness or recovery in literature, filmic, television or media representations; the verbal and visual constituents of health, fitness, illness or recovery in those representations; any ethical, legal or social implications raised by these; the creation, depiction or problematising of issues, identities, values and understandings in these; the ways these representations shape our lifestyles, habits, practices and interactions.

-Stream B: Compassion in literature and the media
+Stream B: Using literature and media to teach language

 In order to find out how the pandemic is impacting students, we are soliciting papers from teachers, lecturers and professors.
 These papers ask use structured interviews, and evaluate the data with content analysis software.
 Conference participants interested in cooperating with this effort will publish papers in a journal special issue with HEDRA advisory board members.
 If you are interested in this, please click here.